A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Experiments

 Large Language Models (LLMs) are one of the most prominent models that utilize the attention mechanism.
-Thus, we first apply our proposed HiP to LLaMA2~\citep{touvron_llama_2023} and Qwen1.5~\citep{qwen15_2024}, a collection of pretrained LLMs that are reported to perform well on various natural language understanding (NLU) tasks, to evaluate the effectiveness of our HiP mechanism.
+Thus, we first apply our proposed HiP to Llama3.1-8B~\citep{touvron_llama_2023}, a pretrained LLM that is reported to perform well on various long-context natural language understanding tasks up to 128k context tokens, to evaluate the effectiveness of our HiP mechanism.
+We replace all, but the initial $l_d$ attention layers with HiP in the pretrained LLM, where $L$ is the total number of layers, and $l_d$ denotes the remaining dense attention layers.
+We choose $l_d$ through an ablation study (\cref{sec:dense_layer}).
+During LLM decoding, we cache the sparse attention mask from the previous step and refresh it every $r_m$ step to reduce the decoding latency.
+The latency-performance tradeoff of $r_m$ is discussed in~\cref{subsec:latency_breakdown}.
+For a detailed description of HiP’s decoding process, see \cref{alg:decoding} in the appendix.
+Further details on the hyperparameters are in \cref{sec:hyperparam}.